The information in this article applies to:

 You can quickly turn off object bumping and pushing by selecting Edit> Snap Settings> Bumping/Pushing from the menu.

 Kitchen accessories and other decorative items can be arranged inside glass-door cabinetry, in storage furniture such as hutches, or on shelves.

 To arrange accessories on shelves, furniture, or in cabinets

-Create a Cross Section/Elevation view that shows your accessories and the furniture that they will be placed in.
+- Navigate to 3D> Create Orthographic View> Cross Section/Elevation and click and drag to create a cross section/elevation view that shows your accessories and the furniture that they will be placed in.

-In the Cross Section/Elevation view, move each object to the desired height, using the steps described in #2-6, above.
+- In the cross section/elevation view, move each object to the desired height using the steps described in Steps 2-4 above.
 The positions of these items can also be adjusted left to right in this view.

-Depending on the type of furniture that the objects are placed in or on, you may find it necessary to raise the heights above the floor of some objects -- either in a Cross Section/Elevation view or in the objects' specification dialogs -- before moving them into the furniture's space.
+- Depending on the type of furniture that the objects are placed in or on, you may find it necessary to raise the heights above the floor of some objects - either in a cross section view/elevation or in the object's specification dialogs - before moving them into the furniture's space.

 Items such as plates and bowls, books or pillows can also be stacked on top of one another to create attractive arrangements that add character to your model.

 To stack items such as books, plates or pillows

 - Place pillows on chairs and couches, and then position them using the Ctrl/Command key so that they appear to rest against one another.